whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-25-Sprezza-Box-Subscription-October-2016-Review-Coupon.md

 <br>

-The October 2016 box is titled <big>The Smith</big> and it's filled with products to help transition from summer to fall.
+The October 2016 box is titled <big>The Trinity</big>, named after the Trinity Street near Wall Street and is one of the more formal and iconic areas of NYC.
+So I'm guessing the items this month will have a formal theme which I love, yay!

 <br>